twolodzko/extraDistr/cran-comments.md

 ## Comments

-Fixed several minor bugs and added some minor improvements.
+Fixed minor bug.
 Fixes have no effect on backward compatibility.
 All unit tests passed.